Eguagiebless/alx-system_engineering-devops/0x01-shell_permissions/README.md

-create an empty file hello
+add execute permission to hello